 No impact.
-The Chico Municipal Airport is located approximately 1.5 miles to the east of the site.
-As referenced, the project site is located in Compatibility Zone D. There are no use restrictions within this zone.
-Future development of Parcel 2 would likely be consistent with the GI zoning designation.
-No noise sensitive uses would be constructed in this area.
-Thus, while aircraft operations would be audible at the project site, future development would not expose people working in the project area to excessive noise levels from a public use airport or private airstrip.
+The Oroville Municipal Airport is located approximately 8 miles northwest of the site.
+As referenced, the project site is located out the Airport Influence Area.
+Thus, while aircraft overflights would be audible at the project site, future development would not expose people residing on the parcels to excessive noise levels from a public use airport or private airstrip.
 No impact would occur under this threshold.